 5. Conclusion and future work

 In this article we introduced the idea of processing of big data by using the complex event platform with adaptive business rules for decision making.
-We mentioned the advantages of its use and the overview of methods and theoretical basis.
+We mentioned the advantages of its usage and the overview of methods and theoretical basis.

 The next step of our research is to formally design and consequently implement model for decision making of processing events by using CEP with adaptive model of business rules.
 After that we will perform test measurments and compare experimental results with real result.
 Simulation will be conducted on real historical data on relevant sample of data implementation of system according to adaptive business rules.
 We will experiment with some scalable attributes such as the size of window, the volume of event and others and compare partial results.